 In general, books released after April 2014 are now considered Canon.
 Those hundreds of books and comics that came before?
 They now reside under the Legends banner.
 Think of these stories as sort of myths and fables and, well, legends about your favorite characters.

 So how do you tell the difference between Canon and Legends?
 Great question.

 Take a peek at the cover.
 If there’s a gold Legends banner at the top, you can be sure it’s not a Canon novel, and therefore not part of the official continuity.
 But what if you’re shopping for used books that don’t have the banner?
 We’ve got you covered!
-Check out the Youtini Bookshelf to tab between Legends and Canon lists and see where your book belongs.
+Check out the Youtini Timeline to tab between Legends and Canon lists and see where your book belongs.

 (By the way, Legends content makes up some of our favorite books ever.
 Head over to our list of Best Legends Star Wars Books of All Time to check out the very best Legends has to offer).

 Where Should I Start With Canon Books?

 Quick note here: this list comprises the best Canon books of all time, not necessarily the best Star Wars books to read first.
 For that, check out our Getting Started Guide, which goes over our picks for the six best Star Wars books to get you started on your EU journey.

 The last few years have also seen the emergence of a brand new era in Star Wars storytelling with The High Republic.
 If you want to get started on this exciting galactic chapter, we have an entire guide just for that as well!